NotNathan24/Discord-Music-Bot/README.md

 # Discord-Music-Bot
 A discord bot made with Discord.js that plays music

+# Setup

 Step 1:
-Make sure node.js is installed and Visual Studio Code
+Make sure node.js is installed and Visual Studio Code and ffmpeg

 Install packages: